cyril-pierro/chat_app_system/backend/services/account/README.md

 # Account Service

-This service is responsible for the authentication and authorization of users of the chat application.
+This service is responsible for the authentication and authorization for users of the chat application.
 It also supports user operations and account operations

 ## It uses the following commands